paulscherrerinstitute/wica-http/README.md

 * Provides a gateway to the backend control system (currently EPICS).
 * Provides an out-of-the-box web server, that serves the Wica-JS library and/or the users custom web pages.
 * Streams control system data using HTML5 Server-Sent-Event technology.
-* Supports control system Get and Set functionality.
+* Supports basic control system Get and Set functionality.
 * Provides channel filtering (eg noise or rate limiting) and configurable numeric precision.
 * Implemented as Java 11, Spring Boot 2 application based on latest Spring reactive stack.
 * Runs either standalone (via fat jar) or in docker container (available on Docker Hub).